marionlamoureux/iceberg_lab/documentation/IcebergLab-Documentation.md

 Kafka Endpoints in Datahub overview
 ![Kafka Borker Endpoints](../images/Iceberg_KafkaBorkerEndpoints.png)

+# SSB Project

+Created or imported projects can be shared with other users in Streaming SQL Console.
+You can invite members using their Streaming SQL Console username and set the access level to member or administrator.
+Projects aim to provide a Software Development Lifecycle (SDLC) for streaming applications in SQL Stream Builder (SSB): they allow developers to think about a task they want to solve using SSB, and collect all related resources, such as job and table definitions or data sources in a central place.

+A project is a collection of resources, static definitions of data sources, jobs with materialized views, virtual tables, user-defined functions (UDF), and materialized view API keys.
+These resources are called internal to a project and can be safely used by any job within the project.

+A project can be set up by importing a repository from a github source, which we will do here.
+Within the Git repository, "Project" would be pointing to a folder within the github repository containing the files to set up data sources, api keys and jobs within SSB.
+As this folder name needs to be unique, the hack for this workshop is that all attendees are pointing to the same git repository but pointing to pre-created folders within it named after their username.

 # SSB environment
  Creating an environment file for a project means that users can create a template with variables that could be used to store environment-specific configuration.